DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 Our brain's reward center is handling nonstop "transactions."

-Unfortunately, anytime there are breakdowns in your decision-making process, we become vulnerable to pathological behavior, which is associated with most addictions.
-When we are addicted to a particular substance or experience, we adopt a type of "I'll do whatever it takes" attitude to achieve our desired outcome.
+Unfortunately, anytime there are breakdowns in your decision-making process, we become vulnerable to pathological behavior, which is associated with most habits.
+When we have a habit linked to a particular substance or experience, we adopt a type of "I'll do whatever it takes" attitude to achieve our desired outcome.

-Over time, as the addictive attachment grows, it matters very little whether we still find the activity or experience to be pleasurable.
+Over time, as the habit attachment grows, it matters very little whether we still find the activity or experience to be pleasurable.

 No matter what we want to do, it becomes nearly impossible to stop the behavior or habit.

-The Role of The Pleasure Hormone in Food and Other Substance Addictions
+The Role of The Pleasure Hormone in Food and Other Habits

-The similarity between food addiction and drug addiction is striking, and likely stronger than we may suspect.
-As mentioned, the reward hormone plays a critical role in all forms of addiction.
+The similarity between emotional eating and the stimulant habit is striking, and likely stronger than we may suspect.
+As mentioned, the reward hormone plays a critical role in all forms of habits.

-The role of the pleasure hormone in addictions was very much a part of Dr. Nora Volkow work, an addiction psychiatrist, who has openly admits to her own compulsive attachment to chocolate.
+The role of the pleasure hormone in habits was very much a part of Dr. Nora Volkow work, a habit psychiatrist, who has openly admits to her own compulsive attachment to chocolate.

 Her breakthrough came with the introduction of MRI and (PET) scanning, offering high quality views of the brain and its reactions.